minio/docs/source/reference/minio-mc/mc-ilm-add.rst

 Expire All Bucket Contents After Number of Days
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Use :mc:`mc ilm add` with :mc-cmd:`~mc ilm add --expiry-days` to mark bucket contents for expiration after a number of days pass from the object's creation:
+Use :mc:`mc ilm add` with :mc-cmd:`~mc ilm add --expire-days` to mark bucket contents for expiration after a number of days pass from the object's creation:

 .. code-block:: shell
    :class: copyable

-   mc ilm add ALIAS/PATH --expiry-days "DAYS"
+   mc ilm add ALIAS/PATH --expire-days "DAYS"

 - Replace :mc-cmd:`ALIAS <mc ilm add ALIAS>` with the :mc:`alias <mc alias>` of the S3-compatible host.

 - Replace :mc-cmd:`PATH <mc ilm add ALIAS>` with the path to the bucket on the S3-compatible host.

-- Replace :mc-cmd:`DATE <mc ilm add --expiry-days>` with the number of days after which to expire the object.
+- Replace :mc-cmd:`DATE <mc ilm add --expire-days>` with the number of days after which to expire the object.
   For example, specify ``30`` to expire the object 30 days after creation.

 Transition Non-Current Object Versions at a Prefix to a Different Tier
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Use the :mc:`mc ilm add` with :mc-cmd:`~mc ilm add --prefix` and :mc-cmd:`~mc ilm add --tier` to transition older non-current versions of an object to a different storage tier.
+Use the :mc:`mc ilm add` with :mc-cmd:`~mc ilm add --prefix` and :mc-cmd:`~mc ilm add --transition-tier` to transition older non-current versions of an object to a different storage tier.

 .. code-block:: shell
    :class: copyable

    mc ilm add --prefix "doc/" --transition-days "90" --tier "MINIOTIER-1"                  \
-          --noncurrentversion-transition-days "45" --noncurrentversion-tier "MINIOTIER-2"  \
+          --noncurrent-transition-days "45" --noncurrent-transition-tier "MINIOTIER-2"  \
           myminio/mybucket/

 This command looks at the contents with the ``doc/`` prefix in the ``mybucket`` bucket on the ``myminio`` deployment.